threefoldfoundation/info_threefold/src/token/apps_wallets/threefold_connect_btc_asset_guide.md

 ### Withdrawing your BTC Asset

 Withdrawing BTC from the Stellar network comes with transaction fees which are defined by Cryptoanchor.
-None of the ThreeFold organisations intervenes in this transaction, and ThreeFold has no liability when it comes to holding BTC on the Stellar network.
-Please keep in mind that ThreeFold organisations has no commercial or cooperative relationship with this company.
+None of the ThreeFold organisations intervenes in this transaction, and ThreeFold has no liability when it comes to holding BTC on the Stellar network. **Please keep in mind that ThreeFold organisations has no commercial or cooperative relationship with CryptoAnchor.**

 ### Reminder of our T&C